TwoPizza9621536/twopizza9621536.github.io/main/privacy-tos.md

 ---

-You not need to follow the terms to terms of service in order to access, view, read, or copy any of the data on this website.
-But you must follow the license and the terms for services in the Exceptions for application that uses them and/or the Contributing section if you want to tribute.
+You not need to follow the terms to terms of service in order to access, view, read, copy, or use any content on this website, **BUT** you will need follow the licenses that the content is under.
+See below for the license of the website.

 > Otherwise noted or stated on the page this site is under the [Creative Commons Attribution-ShareAlike 4.0 International][8]